-Call-of stock may apply in Germany if a purchase contract is in place at the beginning of the transport of the stock and several additional conditions are met.
-These conditions include that the German customer must be identified prior to the transport of goods into Germany and either the goods must be paid or a binder order must exist between customer and foreign supplier.
-Moreover, the client must have unlimited access to the goods.
+Before 2020, the simplification for call-off stock would apply in Germany if a purchase contract was in place at the beginning of the transport of the stock and several additional conditions were met.
+These conditions included that the German customer must have been identified prior to the transport of goods into Germany and either the goods must been paid, or a binder order must have existed between the customer and the foreign supplier.
+Moreover, the client must have had unlimited access to the goods.

 Bad debt relief in Germany

 Bad debt relief is available in Germany provided the supplier has sufficient evidence that the relevant transaction became a bad debt.